High quality dual-language early learning education for children ages 1-5

 6. Email address

-7. The site you are interested in (El Centro de la Raza’s historic building, Plaza Roberto Maestas or Hirabayashi Place)
+7. The site you are interested in (El Centro de la Raza’s historic building, Plaza Roberto Maestas, Hirabayashi Place, or Cedar Crossing)

 8. If you will pay for tuition privately, through DSHS or City of Seattle Childcare Assistance

 10. How you heard about us

 11. Any other comments you’d like to share